avysel/ethereum-getting-started/README.md

 ```
 That's it, the 2 other nodes are connected to the first one.
 Repeat the operation to create all connections you need.

+To check that nodes are connected together, we can simply try to check the balance of the account initialized in the genesis of another node.

 ## 3) Use our network

 ### a.
 We need a miner